Philipp III, Count of Hanau-Münzenberg

 Count Phillip III of Hanau-Münzenberg (30 November 1526 – 14 November 1561) ruled the County of Hanau-Münzenberg from 1529 until his death.

 Life

-He was the second son of Philipp II (born: 17 August 1501; died: 28 March 1529) and his wife, Countess Juliana of Stolberg (born: 15 February 1506; died: 18 June 1580).
+Philipp III was the second son of Philipp II (born: 17 August 1501; died: 28 March 1529) and his wife, Countess Juliana of Stolberg (born: 15 February 1506; died: 18 June 1580).
 Philipp III's elder brother died young; Philipp III was only three years old when he inherited the county.
 His mother and relatives petitioned the Reichskammergericht to establish a regency council.
 The council consisted of: